HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 3.1.
 JSON Properties

-When you start HAL Explorer, you see an input field in the top left area, where you can input the URI of a REST service, that returns HAL or HAL-FORMS documents.
-Once you click Go!
+When you start HAL Explorer, you will see an input field in the top-left area where you can enter the URI of a REST service that returns HAL or HAL-FORMS documents.
+Once you click Go! or press Enter, the response is displayed.
+A typical response looks like:

 3.2.
 Links

-Just below the URI you find the top-level JSON properties.
-If the response contains links, you find them below.
-Since HAL does not provide any affordances what HTTP method you should use to follow the link, you find colored buttons for each HTTP method:
+Just below the URI, you will find the top-level JSON properties.
+If the response contains links, they are displayed below.
+Since HAL does not provide affordances indicating which HTTP method you should use to follow a link, you will find colored buttons for each HTTP method:

 -